some-ip-com/open-someip-spec/src/someip-sd.rst

 Each client shall respond to a SOME/IP-SD Offer Service entry from the server with a SOME/IP-SD Subscribe Eventgroup entry as long as the client is still interested in receiving the notifications/events of this eventgroup.

-If the client is able to reliably detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client may choose to only answer Offer Service messages after the server reboots.
-The client make sure that this works reliable even when the SOME/IP-SD messages of the server are lost.
+If the client is able to reliably detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client shall only answer Offer Service messages after the server reboots, if configured to do so.
+The client shall make sure that this works reliable even when the SOME/IP-SD messages of the server are lost.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_632